 Before delving into what the life of a medical biller looks like, it would be best to examine what this career path entails.

 Medical billers work with the codes provided by medical coders.
 They take these codes and ensure that they are submitted correctly to the insurance company for reimbursement.
-The tenets of the profession are the reconciliation of all billable services, updating those services on a claim form, and timely submission to the insurance provider.
+The tenet of the profession are the reconciliation of all billable services, updating those services on a claim form, and timely submission to the insurance provider.

 A Typical Workday for a Medical Biller

-typical day for medical billerNow that you have a general outlook of what a medical biller does let’s outline what a typical day in the life of a medical biller will look like.
+Now that you have a general outlook of what a medical biller does let’s outline what a typical day in the life of a medical biller will look like.

 Once you arrive at your workstation, your workday will begin with logging onto your computer and the various programs you will need to perform your job.
 Typically, you will have a company email account, access to one or more databases, and possibly software programs that you will work with while dispensing your duties.